JosephCBX/file-compressor-discord/README.md

-# file-compressor-discord
+# file-compressor-for-discord
-Compresses Images and Videos for Discords 8MB File Limit
+Shrinks Images and Videos to 8MB for discords file limit